During the lonely times that were the spring of 2020, we put together a Tour By Car Series to help Western New Yorkers step out safely.

-Each post will feature a “driving tour” itinerary chock full of interesting spots around the city that you can enjoy from the comfort of your own vehicle or outside while maintaining a safe social distance from others.
-From historic landmarks and architectural gems to street art masterpieces and popular restaurants offering takeout, we hope that these guides will help provide you with some inspiration in light of all that’s going on right now, and if nothing else, a fun distraction for a few hours.
+Each post features a “driving tour” itinerary full of interesting spots around the city that you can enjoy from the comfort of your own vehicle or outside.
+From historic landmarks and architectural gems to street art masterpieces and popular restaurants, we hope these guides help you explore WNY in a unique way.

 Pre-Trip: Stock Up on the Essentials

 Before you get on the road, you’ll want to grab your favorite “road trip” drink to fuel you.
-Feel free to take care of this step at home if that’s your jam, but in the interest of supporting local businesses during COVID-19, here’s a quick list of local coffee shops taking to-go orders right now that are fairly accessible on the way to the first stop on our list (depending on wherever you start from, of course).
+Feel free to take care of this step at home if that’s your jam, but in the interest of supporting local businesses, here’s a quick list of local coffee shops that are fairly accessible on the way to the first stop on our list (depending on wherever you start from, of course).

 Pick up a morning/afternoon caffeine boost, and maybe a tasty treat to go with it!